girisiddharth/Personal-Health-Coach/README.md

 2. Go to the **Integrations** tab in the app.
 3. Paste your API Key and click **Save**.
 4. Navigate to **AI Coach** and start chatting!
+5. put api key in 3rd line in gemini.js
+6. put api kei in 8th line in main.js

 ## Technologies
 - Vanilla HTML5/CSS3 (Glassmorphism Design)
 - Modern JavaScript (ES6+)
 - Google Gemini API (REST Integration)